Finding a Minnesota Family Law Attorney You Can Trust

 Trust is especially key is the area of billing.
 The rules forbid lawyers from charging unreasonable fees, but this must be determined by the client, who may not understand what that is.
 Almost all family law attorneys and law offices bill by the hour.
 The more work the attorney completes for the client, the more income to the attorney.
 Attorneys must make clear to clients that the client’s interest dictates the work, not the attorney’s.

 Without a close source, consumers must conduct their own research and trust their gut.
 Attorney websites offer information about the attorney, but much of this information is meant to market the attorney.
-If consumers are hoping to quickly and easily resolve their dispute, they should look for attorneys who express the belief that settlement is the goal.
+If consumers hope to resolve their dispute quickly and easily, they should look for attorneys who believe settlement is the goal.

 Once you have narrowed your search, you can check the attorney’s bar status and ensure they have not faced public discipline by the state licensing board—although public discipline is uncommon among attorneys.

-Hopefully your research leads to attorneys or a law firm who appear competent and truthful.
+Hopefully, your research will lead to attorneys or a law firm that appears competent and truthful.
+Many attorneys provide free consultations.
 Contact them and discuss your case to gather more background before making your choice.
-Many attorneys provide free consultations.
+Questions or issues you can address include:

 - What types of cases do they handle?